|| Tutorials home | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders

 There were three fatal accidents in the first half of 2012 but none during the remainder, two of the accidents involved trikes.
 The death toll was five — two pilots and a passenger in the trikes, an instructor and a pilot-under-instruction in a Piper Sport.
 The 5-year moving average accident rate is now 3.6 per annum, an improvement on the moving average 12 months ago when it stood at 4.6 per annum.
-The reason for the decrease in the 5-year moving average is that 2007 (which was the worst year since 1986) dropped out of the series and 2008 (which was the best year ever) remained in the 5-year series.
+The reason for the decrease in the 5-year moving average is that 2007 (which was then the worst year since 1986) dropped out of the series and 2008 (which was the best year ever) remained in the 5-year series.
 The 4-year (2009 through 2012) average is 4.2 fatal accidents per annum, so the 2009-2012 improvement was rather small.
 In addition there are usually 2-3 accidents reported each year where the pilot or passenger — sometimes both — were seriously injured.

-Indications for 2013 are very bad at the time of writing (25 April 2013).
-So far RA-Aus has experienced the terrible tally of 8 pilot and 2 passenger fatalities, something we have never experienced before and still with two of the historically most accident-prone months to go.
-The 11 fatal accidents are only one less than the total accidents during all of 2008, 2009 and 2010.
+2013 is a disastrous year, at the time of writing (28 October 2013) RA-Aus has experienced a stunning tally of 11 pilot and 2 passenger fatalities, something we have never experienced before and still with two of the historically most accident-prone months to go.
+The 11 fatal accidents are only one less than the total accidents during all of 2010, 2011 and 2012.

 The answer to the question — "Does it look like recreational aviators are now getting safer and that there is less chance of fatal accidents?" — is that they are most certainly not getting safer, despite the comparatively recent introduction of human factors training and, assuredly, we are not improving quickly enough.

-HF training is part of airmanship development and is not designed to worsen the safety record, so there must be something wrong in the RA-Aus HF training syllabus, or lacking in its implementation by the flight schools and/or in the quality assurance outcome, of both the association's HF training for student pilots and the 2010 HF 'examination' of the, then existing, certificated pilots.
+HF training is part of airmanship development and is not designed to worsen the safety record, so there must be something wrong in the RA-Aus HF training syllabus — and/or lacking in its implementation by the flight schools and/or in the quality assurance assessment outcome — of both the association's HF training for student pilots and the 2010 HF 'examination' of the, then existing, certificated pilots.